Small, Pesky and Rather Clever

 SHB larvae will feast on the contents of the hive for up to 16 days, as they mature.
 Then they will leave the hive to pupate, often in the soil right under the hive.

-Here’s something to make you think too.
+Here’s another less-than-appealing thing to consider.
 The beetles defecate in honey!
 If that’s not bad enough – for obvious reasons related to what you might like to serve on your toast – it also makes honey in the hive ferment, causing it to ooze out of the comb.

 SBH = bad news!